Madhuri-bangar/NimapProductCategoryCRUD/README.md

 # NimapProductCategoryCRUD

-Here's a well-structured README file for your GitHub repository:

 Nimap Infotech - Category & Product Management API This is a Spring Boot project demonstrating a RESTful API for managing categories and products with MySQL database integration.
 It supports CRUD operations for both categories and products and features server-side pagination for efficient data handling.
 The application also implements a one-to-many relationship between categories and products.